The New-Issue Process: Bringing Securities to Market

 Exam Tip: Gotchas

 Due diligence is the underwriter's responsibility, not the issuer's.
-If the underwriter fails to verify material facts, it shares liability for misstatements under Section 11 of the Securities Act of 1933.
+If the underwriter fails to verify material facts, it shares liability for misstatements in the registration statement under the Securities Act of 1933.

 Registration Statement